Small and Recessed Chins: Causes, Treatments, & Surgery

 Overview: The Chin's Influence on the Facial Profile

-According to Princeton University, the positioning and size of the chin in proportion to other parts of the face can automatically send certain signals about attractiveness and strength.
+The positioning and size of the chin in proportion to other parts of the face can automatically send certain signals about attractiveness and strength.
 A prominent, strong chin might be considered appealing and is often preferred over a small chin or one that retrudes too far backwards - which is also called a weak chin.

 A study published by the U.S. National Library of Medicine’s National Institutes of Health revealed how much of a vital role the chin plays in how attractive a person is deemed.
 The chin and the nose were the most influential facial features that study participants focused on when viewing altered photos of various subjects being studied.
 Those with dental education backgrounds were more apt to view the chin as a larger cosmetic concern than the nose.